How Car Safety Ratings Work

 No, all cars do not receive a five star safety rating from the NHTSA.
 Only vehicle's with exceptional safety capabilities in a given category receive five stars.

 According to the IIHS, the current safest vehicle brand is Genesis.
-Genesis is a luxury vehicle division of the Hyundai Motor Corporation, and has received a perfect score on its G70, G80, and G90 models, along with incredibly high crash test ratings.
+Genesis, a luxury vehicle division of the Hyundai Motor Corporation, has received a perfect score on its G70, G80, and G90 models, along with incredibly high crash test ratings.
+These vehicles consistently appear at the top of the list of safest cars, demonstrating the brand's commitment to safety and excellence.

 Both the NHTSA and the IIHS determine a car's safety rating by administering a series of tests, usually simulating crashes on different areas of the vehicle.
 The results of these tests are usually determined by how much damage a vehicle receives and how much damage the passengers (in this case, crash test dummies) undergo during the crash.